 Does my organisation fall within this investigation process?

 This investigation process applies to any disability service provider who meets the definition of ‘disability service provider’ or ‘regulated service provider’ in the Disability Act 2006.

-This means that disability services provided by the Secretary to DHHS, persons and bodies registered on the register of disability service providers, contracted service providers, funded service providers and prescribed service providers will fall within this investigation process.
+This means that disability services provided by the Secretary to DFFH, persons and bodies registered on the register of disability service providers, contracted service providers, funded service providers and prescribed service providers will fall within this investigation process.

 How will I know if DSC investigates my service?

 Once notified by the State Coroner or DFFH, DSC will send a letter to the service provider notifying them of the commencement of an investigation.